-To promote self-sufficiency, LSS provides a variety of educational services for refugees and immigrants.
+To promote self-sufficiency, LSS Center for New Americans provides a variety of educational services for refugees and immigrants.

 Classes are free to refugees and immigrants who hold an immigrant visa.
 A tuition-based program is available to adults holding non-immigrant visas.
-Contact the LSS Refugee & Immigration Services at 605-731-2000 for details.
+For details, contact the LSS Center for New Americans at 605-731-2000.

 English As A Second Language